quiffman/seiscomp3/src/arclink/apps/arclinkfetch/descriptions/arclink_fetch.rst

 networks that were archived with different block sizes and would like to receive a uniform (in terms of block size) MiniSeed file.

-Some programs, like `pql <http://www.passcal.nmt.edu/content/pql-ii-program-viewing-data>`_, have problems to proper display miniseed packages with different block sizes on the same file.
+Some programs have problems to proper display miniseed packages with different block sizes on the same file.
 This issue can be avoided by instead of requesting MiniSeed data directly (-k mseed), just request re-blocked MiniSeed (-k mseed4k).

 Rebuilding SEED volume
 ======================